3 years Full time or 6 years Part time

-In this program, you’ll learn how to explain human behaviour.
-Our award-winning staff will teach you about how people develop through the lifespan, what motivates us, how to understand personality, and how to encourage behaviour change.
+In this program, students will learn how to explain human behaviour.
+Our award-winning staff will teach students about how people develop through the lifespan, what motivates us, how to understand personality, and how to encourage behaviour change.

-Explore the professional practice of psychology, including cognitive, social, perceptual, physiological, intercultural, Indigenous and abnormal psychologies.
-You’ll complete this program with an introductory knowledge to the science behind psychology and an understanding of its applications.
+Students will explore the professional practice of psychology, including cognitive, social, perceptual, physiological, intercultural, Indigenous and abnormal psychologies.
+They’ll complete this program with an introductory knowledge to the science behind psychology and an understanding of its applications.

-In this program you will learn about human behaviour and specialise in different areas of the Health Sciences through electives.
-You’ll have the opportunity to work as a research assistant and choose to continue your studies which may result in registration as a psychologist or completing a PhD.
+In this program students will learn about human behaviour and specialise in different areas of the Health Sciences through electives.
+They’ll have the opportunity to work as a research assistant and choose to continue their studies which may result in registration as a psychologist or completing a PhD.
 For more information, visit Bachelor of Behavioural Science (Psychology) at UniSC – University of the Sunshine Coast.

 The Inherent Academic Requirements of a program are those fundamental skills, capabilities and knowledge that students must be able to demonstrate in order to achieve the essential learning outcomes of the program, while maintaining the academic integrity of that program.
 For information, visit Inherent Academic Requirements on the UniSC – University of the Sunshine Coast website.